ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 Dsuite: [Analysis of Introgression with SNP Data](analysis_of_introgression_with_snp_data/README.md)

 If you should not have enough time to test all of these inference methods, I suggest that phylogenetic inference should be tested with at least one method, in addition to testing inference of introgression with Dsuite.
+On the other hand, if there is enough time to test different methods for phylogenetic inference, it would make sense to start with the computationally more demanding ones (StarBEAST2, SNAPP, SpeciesNetwork) before setting up the faster ones (ASTRAL, SVDQuartets).

 Besides the instructions in these other tutorials, the details given for analysis with these inference methods given below may be helpful: